AnIdiotsGuide/discordjs-bot-guide/first-bot/a-basic-command-handler.md

 });
 ```

 The second loop is going to be for the commands themselves.
-For a couple of reasons, we want to put the commands inside of a structure that we can refer to later - we like to use Enmap for this purpose, the "non-persistent" one:
+For a couple of reasons, we want to put the commands inside of a structure that we can refer to later - we'll use a Discord Collection:

 ```javascript
 client.commands = new Discord.Collection();